ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

 ```
 docker-compose up -d
 ```
-> To stop and remove containers, networks, images, and volumes type:
+> To stop and remove containers, networks and volumes type:
 > ```
 > docker-compose down -v
 > ```